Ritik08/nodeapp/README.md

 UI change:
 For "Company name" "logo" and background:

-In Web.ejs and result.ejs make the required changes. and styling can be done on public->Styles->style.css.
+In Views->Web.ejs and Views->result.ejs make the required changes. and styling can be done on public->Styles->style.css.